Thursday – August 18, 2022

-Vendor Registration is closed for the 2022 UTAHSWA Annual Conference at this time
+Vendor Registration is CLOSED for the 2023 UTAHSWA Annual Conference

 Keynote Speakers